introduction: have you ever wondered how to responsibly and efficiently dispose of clay water in your home pottery studio?

 method 1: settling and separating (the preferred method)

-2. sieve the clay: this works best if you have two buckets: one with the original clay water, and a second empty bucket. pour the original clay water over a fine-mesh sieve into the second bucket.
-I prefer larger sieves that have a rim or a more rounded basket to keep the clay particles from spilling over the edge of the sieve.
+sieve the clay: this works best if you have two buckets: one with the original clay water, and a second empty bucket. pour the original clay water over a fine-mesh sieve into the second bucket.
+I prefer larger, basket sieves that have handles that can rest on a bucket to keep the clay particles from spilling over the edge of the sieve.

-5. reuse the clay: the remaining clay at the bottom can be dried to be reused. you can spread it on a plasterboard or a standard, white drywall patch to dry and re-wedge. for the not-so-novice potters who are not deterred by words like "flocculation and deflocculation", you can turn it into a casting slip. take it one further, and you can even make your own plaster molds for slipcasting.
+reuse the clay: the remaining clay at the bottom can be dried to be reused. you can spread it on a plasterboard or a standard, white drywall patch to dry and re-wedge.
+MAKE SURE THEY ARE NOT TREATED WITH WATERPROOFING. for the not-so-novice potters who are not deterred by words like "flocculation and deflocculation", you can turn it into a casting slip. take it one further, and you can even make your own plaster molds for slipcasting.

 using clay water for watering plants: a sustainable twist to pottery